The Shipping Process: How It Works, What It Includes, and How You Can Improve It

 The shipping process is the complete chain of steps that moves a package from the seller to the customer, including picking, packing, labeling, carrier handoff, transit, and delivery.
 International shipments add customs checks, documentation requirements, duties, and additional inspections.

-What A Shipping Process Includes
+What a Shipping Process Includes

 The shipping process covers every stage that moves a package from preparation to final delivery.
 It includes label creation, packing, sorting, carrier pickup, transit, and last-mile delivery.
 International shipments also require customs documentation, duties, and inspection steps.